 Step 3: You will be directed to the dashboard, as shown in the following image.
 The dashboard view allows you to access your profile, view orders and notices, and create a payment challan in a matter of few clicks.

-Services offered once you login the GST portal
+Services offered after the login at GST portal

 A host of services can be availed by clicking on the ‘Services’ tab once you login the GST portal.